shakacode/shakapacker/docs/v6_upgrade.md

 1. Change the gem name from `webpacker` to `shakapacker` and the NPM package from `@rails/webpacker` to `shakapacker`.
 1. Install the peer dependencies.
 Run `yarn add @babel/core @babel/plugin-transform-runtime @babel/preset-env @babel/runtime babel-loader compression-webpack-plugin terser-webpack-plugin webpack webpack-assets-manifest webpack-cli webpack-merge webpack-sources webpack-dev-server`
 1. Update any scripts that called `bin/webpack` or `bin/webpack-dev-server` to `bin/webpacker` or `bin/webpacker-dev-server`
 1. Update your webpack config for a single config file, `config/webpack/webpack.config.js`.
-If you want to use the prior style of having a separate file for each NODE_ENV, you can use this shim for `config/webpack/webpack.config.js`:
+If you want to use the prior style of having a separate file for each NODE_ENV, you can use this shim for `config/webpack/webpack.config.js`.
+WARNING, previously, if you did not set `NODE_ENV`, `NODE_ENV` defaulted to `development`.
+Thus, you might expect `config/webpack/development.js` to run, but you'll instead be using the `config/webpack/RAILS_ENV.js
    ```js
    const { env, webpackConfig } = require('shakapacker')
    const { existsSync } = require('fs')